nickpersico/closeio-bulksms/README.md

 # Close.io - Send Bulk SMS
 Send SMS messages in bulk using your Close.io phone number

+### How It Works

+The script will send an SMS to the first contact on a list of leads via a Close.io search query.
+The messages are sent via your Close.io phone number.

 ### Setup

 1. Clone the repository.